Killarney RFC Minis 2022/2023:

 *Children who are under six or younger may not be left unattended, and at least one (adult) is expected to stay for the complete duration of training for each child .

 At Killarney RFC Minis, we are not strict about what the children wear when they are training or playing in matches, however, we do insist on them wearing a gumshield to protect their teeth, even at leprechaun rugby accidents can happen.
-Obviously they will also wear shorts, socks, boots and a shirt.
-Most children like to wear the club shirt and this is available from the shop section on our website.
+They will also wear shorts, socks, boots and a tee-shirt and hoodie if needed.
+Most children like to wear club shirt and gear and this will be available from our Club shop – Check out our Merchandise section or our online O’Neill’s shop .
+Embroidery is offered at Walsh’s Schoolwear, Killarney.

 Registration and Membership: